Number of Jobs

 |Best Business Jobs||#16|

-Sales managers direct the distribution of their companies' products to customers, which involves establishing sales territories as well as setting quotas and goals.
-Serving as the guiding hand for the sales team, sales managers outline the staff’s training programs, develop strategies for the sales team to operate efficiently, and push team members to surpass short- and long-term sales targets.
+Sales managers direct the distribution of their company’s products to customers, which involves establishing sales territories as well as setting quotas and goals.
+Serving as the guiding hand for the sales team, sales managers outline the staff’s training programs, develop strategies for the sales team to operate efficiently and push team members to surpass short- and long-term sales targets.
 Sales managers also work closely with the marketing department to identify new customers the sales team can target.
-In addition to overseeing the sales team, sales managers also have external responsibilities that include actively recruiting and hiring new sales associates.
+In addition to overseeing the sales team, sales managers have external responsibilities that include actively recruiting and hiring.

 Employers hiring sales managers often prefer candidates with a bachelor’s or master’s degree in business administration with a focus in marketing.
-Taking courses in business law, economics, management, accounting, mathematics, finance, and statistics will give applicants a leg up on the competition.
-Computer and Internet skills are also useful for recordkeeping and data management.
-Many sales managers are promoted from the ranks of sales representatives, purchasing agents, buyers, or even promotion specialists.
-Some organizations also offer certification programs, a qualification that is becoming a standard among employers.
+Taking courses in business law, economics, management, accounting, mathematics, finance and statistics will give applicants a leg up on the competition.
+Computer skills are also useful for record keeping and data management.
+Many sales managers are promoted from the ranks of sales representatives, purchasing agents, buyers or even promotion specialists.
+Some organizations also offer certification programs.

-According to Bob Kelly, chairman of the Sales Management Association, the profession has changed over the past several years as a result of technology and automation.
-"The management job is trying to make sense of the change, and sales managers are pivotal in its success," he says.
-Kelly says as the profession develops, hiring managers are looking closely as traits like an applicant’s ability to effectively establish a rapport with their team and to improve the sales skills of individual representatives.
-However, he says companies are more hesitant when it comes to hiring sales managers unless applicants can prove they’ll increase profits.
-To do that, Kelly recommends applicants develop a plan of action demonstrating how they would boost productivity.
+Hiring managers look closely at traits like an applicant’s ability to establish a rapport with the sales team and to improve the sales skills of other representatives, according to Bob Kelly, chairman of the Sales Management Association.
+He says companies are more apt to hire applicants who can prove they’ll increase profits.
+To do that, Kelly recommends applicants develop a plan of action that demonstrates how they would boost productivity.
 “Hiring managers want to know that a sales manager is about implementation and is action-oriented,” Kelly says.
 “It’s not enough for a sales manager to make more sales themselves – they have to make the rest of the team more productive.”